USF TGH Family Medicine Residency

 Continuity Clinic

-Residents maintain a longitudinal panel of patients throughout all three years, building lasting patient relationships and mastering outpatient family medicine.
+Residents maintain a longitudinal panel of patients throughout all three years, building lasting relationships and mastering the full scope of outpatient family medicine.

-Weekly half-day protected teaching time with case presentations, board review, faculty lectures, and evidence-based medicine sessions.
+Weekly protected academic half-day with case presentations, board review, faculty lectures, evidence-based medicine sessions, and journal club.

 Procedural Training

-Hands-on training in procedures including skin procedures, joint injections, laceration repair, and more — with simulation lab access.
+Hands-on training in skin procedures, joint injections, IUD/Nexplanon placement, laceration repair, and more — with simulation lab access.

 Scholarly Activity

-Every resident completes a scholarly project — quality improvement, research, case reports, or medical education work — supported by faculty mentors.
+Every resident completes a scholarly project — quality improvement, clinical research, case reports, or medical education work — with faculty mentorship.

 Point-of-Care Ultrasound

-Integrated POCUS training across all three years, building competency in the office and hospital settings.
+Longitudinal POCUS training across all three years, building diagnostic competency for the office and bedside.

 Behavioral Health Integration

-Dedicated behavioral health training, including integrated care models, motivational interviewing, and mental health first aid.
+Dedicated behavioral health training with Dr. Wendy Hahn, Psy.D., including integrated care models, motivational interviewing, and collaborative management.

 Ready to Apply?